Navigating the basics of community association insurance

 - Ordinance or Law Coverage: This covers the costs associated with bringing the common areas into compliance with new building codes or laws if they are damaged and need repairs or rebuilding.

 The specific coverage and policy details of HOA insurance can vary, so it's essential for board members and residents to thoroughly review their policy and consult with insurance professionals to ensure they have the appropriate coverage for their community's needs.

 Having the right insurance plan and coverage for your association can bolster your budget and reputation (and the opposite is true, too!).
 Read our complimentary guide, "4 Things You May Not Know About Community Insurance".Download our guide(Opens in a new window)

-Insurance for homeowner’s associations generally includes several types of first-party and third-party policies.
-The community’s policies protect building exteriors, structures, shared spaces and furnishings and people like board members and community employees.
+Insurance for homeowner associations generally includes several types of first-party and third-party policies.
+The community’s policies protect building exteriors, structures, shared spaces, furnishings, and people like board members and community employees.

-The community’s master policies can provide coverage that protects several areas of the property and may include some of the following:
+The community’s master policies can provide coverage that protects several areas of the property as mentioned above as well as some of the following:

 - Bare Walls: This coverage includes basics like roofs, exterior floors, elevators, and exterior walls.
-It requires residents to cover things inside their units like flooring, fixtures, furnishings and large appliances.
+Residents must cover things inside their units, like flooring, fixtures, furnishings, and large appliances.
 Bare walls coverage excludes residents’ personal property.